-A report from the American College of Sports Medicine (ACSM) recommends a program of flexibility, balance, aerobic and strengthening training.
-It suggests guidelines for exercise for frail older people but it is more general in its suggestions for other older people.
+A report from the American College of Sports Medicine (ACSM) recommends a program of flexibility, balance, aerobics, and strength training.
+It suggests guidelines for exercise for frail seniors, but it is more general in its suggestions for other older people.

 The aging process is a complex process and involves many different variables that can interact with each other.
 Physical activity cuts across all to contribute to psychological and physical well-being that defines aging in a healthy way.

-Regular aerobic activity like running, swimming, cycling is very important.
-A moderate to high intensity exercise program may be required to improve all cardiovascular activities.
+Regular aerobic activity like running, swimming, and cycling are very important.
+A moderate to high-intensity exercise program may be required to improve all cardiovascular activities.
 Light to moderate intensity exercise can also help to reduce blood pressure.

 It is recommended that flexibility exercises are well monitored in older adults.
 Focus on activities that improve joint range.
 This can include walking, aerobics, or a light stretching program.

 Many of the problems that older people have are due to weaknesses caused by inactivity rather than a chronic disease, and a physical training program can have a wide variety of benefits that aren’t just physical.
-Older patients may socialize more frequently, take care of themselves, get out in the community and experience more because of improved confidence!
+Older patients may socialize more frequently, take care of themselves, get out in the community, and experience more thanks to improved confidence!